-Each year the WKU Department of Physics and Astronomy recognizes three students who have excelled in areas of scholarship, research, and service.
-The recipients of these awards for the 2011-2012 academic year are Owen Gaulle, Jason Leszczewicz, and Jessica Hall.
-These students will be recognized at the annual Ogden Student Awards ceremony on Sunday, April 21, at 2:00 PM at the Carroll Knicely Center.
-Please take a moment to congratulate these students if you have an opportunity.
+Each year the WKU Department of Physics and Astronomy recognizes students who have excelled in areas of scholarship, research, and service.
+The recipients of these awards for the 2016-17 academic year are Andrew McGuffey, Stefan Stryker, Seth Harper, and Treason Carter.
+These students will be recognized at the annual Ogden Student Awards ceremony on Sunday, April 23, at 2:00 PM at the DSU Auditorium.
+Please join me in congratulating these students when you have an opportunity.

 Dr. George V. and Sadie Skiles Page Award for Excellence in Scholarship*